JonathanBruce/orchestra/docs/api/_README.md

 #include "./docs/api/in_a_nutshell.md"

+## Base !heading

+The following describes all of the internal base components available for use in Orchestra.

+#include "./docs/api/primary_button.md"
+#include "./docs/api/secondary_button.md"
+#include "./docs/api/tertiary_button.md"

 ## Buttons !heading

-The following describes all of the buttons available for use in Orchestra.
+The following describes all of the button components available for use in Orchestra.

 #include "./docs/api/brand.md"
 #include "./docs/api/female.md"